Al-Farhan/Project2/README.md

 # New Project
-This project was created from local systems;
+This project was created from local systems.
+Created by Farhan